Diffraction Aided Wireless Positioning: Introduction

-Moving to the second approach, where NLOS bias is modeled as a deterministic unknown quantity, {\em Witrisal et al.} \cite{Witrisalet_multipath_indoor_assisted} developed a framework to incorporate information from floor map plans into TOF-based measurements to improve indoor positioning estimates. {\em Leitinger et al.} \cite{leitinger2015evaluation} derived the Cramér-Rao Lower Bound (CRLB) to lower bound the achievable performance for this positioning methodology for the indoor positioning scenario. {\em Mendrzik et al.} \cite{mendrzik_nlos_mpc} assumed NLOS paths were generated due to single bounce specular reflections and proposed to use an antenna array in conjunction with TOF measurements to estimate the point of reflection.
-This enabled the direct estimation of NLOS path lengths, leading to improved position estimates.
-In the absence of {\em a priori} map information and the ability to directly estimate the point of incidence for the NLOS paths, several other works have used collaborative techniques \cite{Hassanslam} or SLAM-based techniques \cite{Christianslam, Nazari6DSLAM} in conjunction with various measurements corresponding to different MPCs to localize a node within an unknown environment and simultaneously developing a map of the environment.
-Nevertheless, the problem of NLOS bias remains a significant challenge in modern wireless positioning systems.
+Moving to the second approach, where the NLoS bias is modeled as a deterministic unknown quantity, {\em Witrisal et al.} \cite{Witrisalet_multipath_indoor_assisted} developed a framework to incorporate information from floor map plans into ToF-based measurements to improve indoor positioning estimates. {\em Leitinger et al.} \cite{leitinger2015evaluation} derived the Cramér-Rao Lower Bound (CRLB) to lower bound the achievable performance for this positioning methodology for the indoor positioning scenario. {\em Mendrzik et al.} \cite{mendrzik_nlos_mpc} assumed that the NLoS paths were generated due to single bounce reflections and proposed to use an antenna array in conjunction with ToF measurements to estimate the point of reflection.
+This enabled direct estimation of NLoS path lengths, leading to improved position estimates.
+In the absence of {\em a priori} map information and the ability to directly estimate the incidence points for the NLoS paths, several studies have utilized collaborative techniques \cite{Hassanslam} or proposed SLAM-based approaches \cite{Christianslam, Nazari6DSLAM, leitinger_slam, leitinger2019belief, venus2023graph}.
+SLAM-based techniques, in particular, leverage the reflection model to simultaneously localize the user and create a map of the unknown environment.
+This work focuses primarily on the localization aspect, and these SLAM-based approaches could potentially benefit by being extended to include our proposed diffraction-based positioning technique.